You are listening to the Sean Hannity Radio Show Podcast.

 This is why we have courts, to halt the overreach of a president and attorney general who either don't understand the Constitution or choose to ignore it.

-This is why San Francisco had to stand up on behalf of people everywhere, be they immigrants or native born.
+This is why San Francisco had to stand up on behalf of people everywhere, be they immigrants or native-born.

 As Americans, we all have a duty to confront injustice even when it emanates from the White House.

-We've been able to protect billions of dollars that fund life-saving programs across this country.
+Because San Francisco took this president to court, we've been able to protect billions of dollars that fund life-saving programs across this country.

-I think that if you read the um order that was issued today, it's a fairly strong rebuke as to what has occurred so far, and we uh remain uh vigilant in making sure that we are not gonna stand by and have uh the Constitution turns on turned on its head.
+I think that if you read the order that was issued today, it's a fairly strong rebuke as to what has occurred so far.

-All right, that last cut was from Dennis Herrera, San Francisco City Attorney, then of course the Homeland Security Secretary, John Kelly, and the president speaking out about sanctuary cities.
+Then, of course, the Homeland Security Secretary, John Kelly, and the president speaking out about sanctuary cities.

 It's unbelievable to me.

-Uh thank you both for being with us.
+Thank you both for being with us.

 Now, a couple of things.

-So we have the California judge blocking Trump's order on sanctuary cities, which basically allows states and cities to aid and abet criminals, uh criminal aliens, so they can commit even more crimes.
+So we have the California judge blocking Trump's order on sanctuary cities, which basically allows states and cities to aid and abet criminals, criminal aliens, so they can commit even more crimes.

 This is what this voice group is all about that they announced earlier today.